-Beacons can facilitate retailers to welcome customers to the store, who have the app installed in their phones.
+Beacons can facilitate retailers to welcome customers to the store, who have the app installed on their phones.
 It will offer various deals, rewards, discounts, and product recommendations as soon as they open the app while entering the store.
 Combined with a voice or text search function, this can be extremely helpful for speedy grab-and-go shopping.
-Cygnet Infotech developed a scalable Android and iOS mobile application integrated using Beacon technology with real-time in-house GPS tracking, continuous advertising and push-notifications enabled with geo-fencing.
+Cygnet Infotech developed a scalable Android and iOS mobile application integrated using Beacon technology with real-time in-house GPS tracking, continuous advertising, and push notifications enabled with geo-fencing.

 Immersive Technologies – Merge Real and Virtual Experience

 Augmented Reality and Virtual Reality technologies have unique ways of increasing brand engagement and generating new ways to interact with customers.